Free Managed Kubernetes® to orchestrate your containers

 Dynamically add computing resources to your cluster, to fit your nodes' requirements.

-Display your cluster and its services publicly, or solely through your private OVH network.
+Display your cluster and its services publicly, or solely through your private OVHcloud network.

 Architectures for microservices and highly-distributed tasks